An observation activity to prepare for an Exploratorium Field Trip

 Give students two minutes to write down or make mental notes of their observations.
 They should answer the question, What happened?

 Allow students to share their observations with the class.
 Did some people notice the same things?
 Did some people notice different things?
 What aspects stood out to most of the students and why?
 What was it that made some students notice less obvious details?
 What senses could be used in making these observations?

 If there are discrepancies among students’ observations, rewind the video and watch it again.

 Did students come to any conclusions about the plot?
 Did some students come to different conclusions based on different observations?

 Discuss whether students’ conclusions are based on observations or inferences.
 How do observations differ from inferences?

 What to Talk About

 Scientists always start by making careful observations.
 Examining things closely sometimes leads people to wonder about them.
 This is the beginning of scientific investigations!
-Also, scientists need to be able to repeat the experiments of other scientists exactly.
-This means making good observations and recording them very carefully.
-On your trip to the Exploratorium, be sure to take a very close look at the exhibits.
-Ask yourself, “What else do I notice?”
+Scientists may all notice different things, but it is important that what they record is based on real observations, rather than inferences or opinions.
+On your trip to the Exploratorium, look again before you make an assumption.
+Ask yourself, “What do I really see happening?”

 California Science Standards

-The California Science Content Standards include observation skills as building blocks to scientific investigation for grades K–12.
+The California State Science Standards include observation skills as building blocks to scientific investigation for grades K–12.